ThePowerOfSwift/Ultimate-AdBlock/README.md

 # Ultimate-AdBlock for Safari
-Ad + Tracker + Social (Content) Blocker for iOS & OSX written in Swift, using the new Content Blocker API for fast blocking.
+Ad + Tracker + Social (Content) Blocker for iOS & macOS written in Swift, using the new Content Blocker API for fast blocking.
 Blocks hostnames and hides CSS Ads Elements.
 The project is in active development.

 ## Content Blocker API VS JavaScript Blockers